-125. FLOWER-STORE MANAGEMENT.
+125. Flower-Store Management.
 Spring term.
-Credit two hours.
-Prerequisite, course 5 and permission to register.
-Lecture, one hour to be arranged.
-Plant Science 22.
+Credit three hours.
+Prerequisites, Course 5 and permission to register.
+Lecture, W F 8.
+Plant Science 143.
 Laboratory, M 2-4:30.
 Plant Science 22.
 Assistant Professor Fox.
 Lectures devoted to flower-shop management, business methods, merchandising, and marketing of floricultural commodities.
 Laboratories to include the application of subject matter and the principles of commercial floral arrangement and design.
 A required two-day field trip is made to flower shows and to wholesale and retail florist establishments.